goxr3plus/XR3Player/README.md

 Some of it's current/future features are/will :

        1)Media Player

        2)Media File Organizer

        3) Online Radio Listening

        4) Audio and Video Analyzer

        5)Many more in every update

-Tested in Windows and Linux only!
+->Tested in Windows and Linux only!

 It contains bugs and a lot of work need to be done but you can have fun with it :)